parthar97/interactive_travel_route_planner/README.md

 ## Interactive Travel Route Planner

 Interactive Travel Route Planner is a Python-based web application built with Streamlit, designed to calculate the optimal travel route between multiple locations.
-It utilizes various libraries such as Pandas for data manipulation, Geopy for calculating geographical distances, and Docplex for solving the Traveling Salesman Problem.
+It utilizes various libraries such as Pandas for data manipulation, Geopy for calculating geographical distances, and Simulated Annealing for solving the Traveling Salesman Problem.

 ### Features
 - Interactive User Interface: Built with Streamlit, providing a user-friendly interface.
 - Optimal Route Calculation: Solves the Traveling Salesman Problem to find the shortest possible route that visits a given set of locations.
 - Geocoding: Converts location names to geographical coordinates.